embedded-machine-learning/eml-tools/README.md

 ### Folder Structure for the EML Projects
 We use a uniform folder structure.
 The advantage is that we can copy prepared scripts into this folder structure and execute without changing anything in the scripts.
 It reduces the engineering effort of setting up new projects.
 The folders has the following structure, starting from some base folder, .e.g $HOME:
+- ./automl                  # Optional: AutoML EfficientDet repository
 - ./demonstration_projects	# Projects with complete scripts and data, which are used to test the environments
 	- ./eml_projects/[YOUR DEMO]
 - ./eml_projects 			# Project folder for custom projects)
 	- ./eml_projects/[YOUR PROJECT1]
 	- ./eml_projects/[YOUR PROJECT2]
-- ./scripts-and-guides 		# Scripts and guides repository
+- ./eml-tools 		# Scripts base repository
-- ./scripts-and-guides-samples 		# Scripts and guides repository with sample projects
+- ./eml-tools-samples 		# Repository with sample projects for debugging EML Tools
-- ./models 					# Tensorflow Object Detection API reporsitory, however optional
+- ./models 					# Optional: Tensorflow Object Detection API reporsitory, however optional
-- ./protobuf 				# Protobuf as part of the Tensorflow Object Detection API
+- ./protobuf 				# Optional: Protobuf as part of the Tensorflow Object Detection API
 - ./envs					# Python environments (Note 20210719: new, optional interface addition to handle multiple environments)
 	- ./envs/tf24			# Tensorflow 2.4 python virtual environment
 	- ./envs/[YOUR ENVIRONMENT]